-The cannabinoids in hemp oil work together in the entourage effect to provide their balancing effects, while the many nutrients present supplement our deficient modern diets.
-Contemporary fast food diets high in unhealthy fats largely fail in supplying the vitamins and minerals our bodies need each day, making dietary supplements with these nutrients critical in maintaining a healthy balance.
-Hemp oil contains a complex mix of cannabinoids, essential nutrients, healthy fats, protein, and fiber, making it a unique choice in daily use supplements.
+The cannabinoids in hemp oil work together in the entourage effect to provide their balancing effects, while the many nutrients present support our deficient modern diets.
+Contemporary fast food diets high in unhealthy fats largely fail in providing the vitamins and minerals our bodies need each day, making hemp oil products with these nutrients critical in maintaining a healthy balance.
+Hemp oil contains a complex mix of cannabinoids, essential nutrients, healthy fats, protein, and fiber, making it a unique choice in a daily use wellness product.

-When viewed as a complete dietary supplement, we begin to see the value of CBD hemp oil beyond being a source of CBD.
+When viewed for all its beneficial compounds, we begin to see the value of CBD hemp oil beyond being a source of CBD.
 The bioactive compounds found in hemp oil work together to provide health and wellness benefits and to stimulate the endocannabinoid system.

 Which CBD Products Provide the Entourage Effect?